-How to Install Tire Chains in 4 Easy Steps
+How to Put Chains on Tractor Tires in 4 Easy Steps

-Installing tire chains is not only easy, but it can also provide an adequate amount of traction during slippery conditions.
-Here is a brief tutorial on how to install tire chains onto your tires before Old Man Winter arrives.
+Installing tire chains is not only easy, but it can also provide superior traction during slippery conditions.
+Below is a brief tutorial on how to put chains on your tractor tires before Old Man Winter arrives.

 1. Drape the chain over the tire.